-Stainless steel sinks are beautiful, stylish and functional additions to any modern kitchen.
-From their sleek good looks to their easy care, they are the perfect industrial accompaniment to stainless appliances and fixtures, and complement the natural, organic aesthetic of a granite or quartz countertop.
+Stainless steel sinks are beautiful, stylish, and functional additions to any kitchen.
+They are sleek, good-looking, and easy to care for, and they complement the natural, organic aesthetic of a granite or quartz countertop.

-One question many homeowners share is — are stainless steel sinks prone to rusting?
-The simple answer is yes.
-While stainless steel is a versatile, useful metal, it comes in many grades.
-The common grade for kitchen sinks is Austenitic stainless steel.
-Classified as 304 by the American Iron and Steel Institute’s AISI, it is used in the manufacturing of kitchen sinks and other appliances.
+Many homeowners are curious if stainless steel sinks rust.
+The answer is yes, but it depends on the grade of stainless steel.
+The common grade for kitchen sinks is Austenitic stainless steel, which is classified as 304 by the American Iron and Steel Institute’s AISI.
 When investing in a new sink, it is important to realize that not all 304 grade stainless products are created equal.

 304 Stainless Steel Grades

-18/8 is the most commonly used steel in sinks, meaning that it is composed of 18 percent chromium and 8 percent nickel by weight.
-The chromium creates a barrier against oxygen and moisture, which causes corrosion and rust.
-The chromium content must be at least 18 percent to effectively safeguard against rust.
-It also provides resistance to stress corrosion and cracking.
+Steel with the composition of 18 percent chromium and 8 percent nickel is the most used steel for sinks.
+This type of steel contains enough chromium to create a barrier against oxygen and moisture, which can cause corrosion and rust.
+Chromium also provides resistance to stress corrosion and cracking.

 - Always air-dry dishes on your countertop, not in the sink.